 LAN Ports

 Two LAN ports (LAN1 and LAN2) are located on the I/O back panel.
-There is also a dedicated IPMI LAN port on the I/O back panel.
-These ports accept RJ45 type cables.
+LAN2 is shared with the IPMI port on the X11SAT-F. These ports accept RJ45 type cables.
 See the table below for the pin definitions.